 Figure B-4.
 Distance Between In-Circuit Emulator and Conversion Adapter (80GK)

-Note When NP-H80GK-TQ is used, the distance is 370 mm.
+Note Distance when NP-80GK is used.
+When NP-H80GK-TQ is used, the distance is 370 mm.

 Figure B-5.
 Connection Conditions of Target System (When NP-80GK Is Used)